-Sundays were always the day that I would talk to my Dad on the phone and every weekend is reminder how much I miss his voice and guidance.
+Sundays were always the day that I would talk to my Dad on the phone and every weekend is a reminder of how much I miss his voice and guidance.
 He passed away two years ago and I can still vividly remember the last few days we spent together prior to his passing.
 My father successfully battled cancer eight different times but I knew this time was different.

 We reminisced about old times and the stories he told about his company that stood the test of time for 56 years.
-I was always admired his entrepreneurship and competitive spirit.
+I have always admired his entrepreneurship and competitive spirit.
 On that last day I told him stories about the qualities of a father and leader that I always admired:

-- A Competitor – a man that would compete hard at whatever he did whether it was playing tennis, running his business or fighting cancer eight times over 20+ years.
+- A Competitor – a man that would compete hard at whatever he did whether it was playing tennis, running his business, or fighting cancer eight times over 20+ years.

 - A Connector – no matter where we were around town everybody knew him and he made it a point to get to know people.
 That was just his way of doing business and making people feel special.
 He was a celebrity in my eyes.

 - A Giver – a man with a big heart that gave to others unconditionally even when they did not expect it.
 His funeral only reinforced this by the many people who remarked the special and touching things he did for them.

 - Do it in style – a man who does everything first class with attention to extreme detail.

 My father smiled and laughed as I talked about those qualities but I knew he appreciated hearing those words of how I saw him.

 On this last day I asked him about his secrets to business success and he shared the following:

 - “I didn’t need to be smart, I just need to have smart people around me”.
 My father never went to college but he was a learner and would find out everything possible about something he was interested in.